 For the past few years, in addition to practicing Chiropractic and Acupuncture, I've been teaching Anatomy & Physiology at LeTourneau University in Longview.
-It is a huge responsibility but really enjoy it.
+The clinic is open Monday/Wednesday/Friday and teach classes on Tuesday/Thursday

-It is unfortunate that insurance policies currently only cover medication, not acupuncture, not chiropractic maintenance adjustments and not the traction based spinal disc decompression treatment.
-For this reason we offer low cash prices and deal with no insurance companies, period.
+It is unfortunate that insurance policies have really never covered acupuncture or the traction based spinal disc decompression treatment.
+They say they cover chiropractic adjustments but in most cases, when you consider the deductibles and co-pays, they really don't.
+It was these reasons that led me to stop dealing with insurance companies so we could offer low cash prices and no surprise bills in the mail.
 All fees are available here on the website so that there are no surprises.

 A 20% discount is available if you purchase your next 6 treatments in advance.